PrateekKumarSingh/PowershellScrapy/README.md

 # PowershellScrapy
-Web Data Scraping using Powershell and more
+Web Data Scraping [Harvesting] using Powershell and more